bsdinis/ist-software-security/vuln1.md

 [(POC)](vuln1.py)

+Note: since the number of friends found is displayed it would also be possible to do a blind SQL injection if the results themselves stopped being showed.

 ## Impact

 Severe.
 This allows the attacker to know all the credentials to all users (including possible admins) and to learn the schema of the DB: